 Why is trademark nonuse a greater risk for foreign owners?

 A peculiar risk lies with foreign owners of US trademark registrations.
 Many non-US owners may have registered their trademarks in the US without use in commerce at the time of the registration date.
 Not sure if you can call it a loophole, but owners of foreign trademark registrations may apply for USPTO registration of the same mark without showing any prior or current usage of the mark on US soil.
 This is made possible by Section 44(e) discussed here.
 Known as the foreign registration basis, an owner of a foreign registered trademark may be able to register the same mark in the US assuming all other requirements are satisfied (e.g., no likelihood of confusion, no mere descriptiveness, etc.).

 Currently, there is no set date-specific deadline by which a registered trademark based on a foreign registration must be used in the US.
 There is the general presumption of abandonment if a mark has not been used for at least three years.
 Therefore, foreign owners may be tempted to sit on a registration without commencing use in the US for a few years.

 What are the new nonuse procedures introduced by TMA?

 Under the Trademark Modernization Act, two new challenges have been created to eliminate deadwood registrations.
 The appropriateness of each procedure depends upon the timeframe of when the alleged nonuse occurred.
 The purpose of these new trademark nonuse attacks is to streamline the process for removing deadwood registrations.

-What is the TMA nonuse procedure if the registered trademark was not used as of the filing date of a use-based application or Statement of Use?
+What is the TMA nonuse procedure if the registered trademark was not used as of certain filing dates?

 A reexamination proceeding is the proper procedure for canceling some or all the goods or services in a registration based on nonuse as of certain dates in the examination process.
 Here are the critical dates of nonuse during the examination: